xenit-eu/alfresco-docker-gradle-plugin/README.md

 In order to support `leanImage` to be able to reduce image size and to reduce the size of the Gradle build folder, most tasks do not operate upon the full Alfresco or Share war.

-The first task of the chain, `resolveAlfrescoWar`, will take a full WAR as input and will strip the WAR down to a minimal version that only contains the needed files to install AMPs with the Alfresco MMT.
+The first task of the chain, `stripAlfrescoWar`, will take a full WAR as input and will strip the WAR down to a minimal version that only contains the needed files to install AMPs with the Alfresco MMT.
 Next, all the `apply*` tasks can work in parallel to add the files they need to add.
 Finally, the `alfrescoWar` task will take the output WAR files the `apply*` tasks and overlays them on top of `baseAlfrescoWar`, creating a full WAR file again with all extensions installed.